If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 However, it is possible to make money in almost any niche.

-Some ideas include home decor, DIY, health, fashion, parenting, travel, food and pets.
+Some ideas include home decor, personal finance, DIY, health, frugal living, gardening, homesteading, fashion, parenting, travel, food and pets.

-My biggest tip is to choose something you can talk about all day.
+My biggest tip is to choose a topic you can talk about all day.
 You will need to spend a LOT of hours on your site and write dozens, possibly hundreds of articles on this topic.

 Don’t choose something you don’t care about just because you think it will make you money.
 You’ll probably burn out and give up.